maxrowan/mjr5736/README.md

 3. To launch, run the command:
 	> npm start

+4. Open your browser of choice and navigate to http://localhost:3000 to view the map and tweet locations being plotted

-4. For additional information about the markers being plotted, open a console window in the browser.
+5. For additional information about the markers being plotted, open a console window in the browser.
 The text and location of incoming tweets are displayed in the console.

 	Opening the console: https://kb.mailster.co/how-can-i-open-the-browsers-console/